flutter/website/animations/hero-animations/index.md

 Hero animation code has the following structure:

-1. Define a starting Hero object, referred to as the _source hero_.
+1. Define a starting Hero widget, referred to as the _source hero_.
 The hero specifies its graphical representation (typically an image), and an identifying tag.
-1. Define an ending Hero object, referred to as the _destination hero_.
+1. Define an ending Hero widget, referred to as the _destination hero_.
    This hero also specifies its graphical representation, and the same tag as the source hero.
-   It's <strong>essential that both hero objects are created with the same tag</strong>, typically an object that represents the underlying data.
+   It's <strong>essential that both hero widgets are created with the same tag</strong>, typically an object that represents the underlying data.
 For best results, the heroes should have virtually identical widget trees.